flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/artificial-horizon.md

 On the ground it will display the lateral acceleration of the aircraft.

 In flight it will display sideslip.
-One centimeter of displacement indicates 0.2g.
+One centimeter of displacement on the display indicates 0.2g.
 The sideslip index will stop at 0.3g.

 If there is an engine failure at takeoff or go around, the sideslip index will change from yellow to blue.